 We’re also very strategic when it comes to the locations we travel to and stay in.
 For expensive countries, we sometimes limit our accommodation to hostels, and eat primarily at street food stalls & other cheap eats.
 Then in countries where our dollar goes further, we stay longer and really upgrade our living conditions since it can be very affordable to do so.
 It may seem like two extremes.
 But there’s really a balance & art to this.

 Pace of travel can greatly affect cost.
 Being stationary in places can helps cut costs but we tend to travel fast.
 We like to slowly make our way throughout countries, going to many locations within them, but we’ll often zip around fairly quickly.
 We move particularly fast through expensive countries due to high costs.

 So now understanding our fluctuating travel style and our fast pace, how much has it all cost for us?
 We estimate that each year of our travel has cost us roughly $25,000 per person.
 Amazingly, this is less than our cost of living back in the US.

 How do you travel well, for so little?

 Some people are surprised to hear how little our travel expenses while still maintaining a pretty good standard of living.
 We plan in advance and scour the web for deals.
 In making hotel reservations nearly every night for the past three years, we’ve learned where to find the best deals.
 It often varies based on location, time of year, and many other factors.
 You can read our detailed guide soon the booking sites we use to find the best hotel deals.
-We’re planning to write a very detailed guide on all this soon (stay tuned!) for accommodation, flights, rental cars, cruising, tours, and more .
-But for now, here are the sites that we use most often to book accommodation:
+We’re planning to write more guides about what sites we use for flights, rental cars, cruising, tours, and more, so stay tuned.
+But in short, here are the sites that we use most often to book accommodation:

 - Hotels.com – Great deals and best rewards program (stay ten nights, get on free).

 - Booking.com – Great deals and often the biggest inventory of hotels.